ThashmikaX/interview-preparation/quiestions.md

 Two IQ questions (Orange scaling problem, and handshake problem) Familiar with docker or not?"
 About FYP
-Have you used Scrum or any PM method in your Intern Project Have you used OOP in your projects
-What is Inheritance
-Does Java support multiple inheritance
-What is the alternative to do do the Multiple Inheritance What is a abstract class
-Difference between abstract class and interface
-Why do we need abstract classes
-What is a concrete implementation of a method

 Two IQ questions were asked

-Flower and Lake problem
-Three labeled buckets problem
-Write an algorithm to find all the combinations of an array elements - an array consists of 3 elements What would you do if the project manager/team lead ask you to do a R&D task while doing some work related to the current sprint.
+What would you do if the project manager/team lead ask you to do a R&D task while doing some work related to the current sprint.
 And both task are time critical and important.
 How do you handle this
-What is the difference between VueJS and ReactJS
-What is a Single Page Application - SPA
-What React Virtual DOM

 Difference between a Compiler and an Interpreter" Explain your FYP
 Case Study